Business Administration (M.B.A.)/Public Administration (M.P.A.)

 - PA elective (student chooses one course)

-Note: PA 581—Policy Design Analytics is waived for M.B.A./M.P.P.A. dual-degree program participants.
+Note: PA 581—Policy Design Analytics is waived for M.B.A./M.P.A. dual-degree program participants.

-- Students must apply and be accepted to both programs: Master of Business Administration (M.B.A.) and Master of Public Policy and Administration (M.P.P.A.).
+- Students must apply and be accepted to both programs: Master of Business Administration (M.B.A.) and Master of Public Administration (M.P.A.).
 See each program page for specific admission requirements.

 - Applicants must hold a baccalaureate degree from an accredited educational institution with a minimum cumulative grade-point average of 3.0 on a 4.0 scale, have a strong record of academic achievement, and be highly recommended.